SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 followed by the value for that annotation.

-> There are also [qualified annotations](https://cap.cloud.sap/docs/advanced/odata#qualified-annotations) which you should be aware of, but they're not in play in these examples.
+> There are also [qualified annotations](https://cap.cloud.sap/docs/advanced/odata#qualified-annotations) of which you should be aware, but they're not in play in these examples.

 Multiple annotations can be specified in one go by listing them one after another, or, more commonly, by listing them inside a `@( ... )` construct and separating them with commas.
 We can clearly see this in action in our [index.cds](#in-indexcds) example.